argyle-systems/argyle-link-ios/README.md

 </array>
 ```

+## Adding it to your project <a name="installation"></a>
+Our SDK can be integrated into your application in 2 simple steps.

+### 1. Installation with CocoaPods or SwiftPM  <a name="install"></a>

+**CocoaPods**

+[CocoaPods](https://cocoapods.org/) is a dependency manager for Cocoa projects.
+For usage and installation instructions, visit their website.
+To integrate Argyle into your Xcode project using CocoaPods, specify it in your `Podfile:`

+`pod 'Argyle', '4.x.x'`

+Use `pod install` and `pod update` commands to install/update pods afterward.

+**Swift Package Manager**

+[Swift Package Manager](https://www.swift.org/package-manager/) is a tool for managing the distribution of Swift code and is integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.
+To integrate Argyle Link into your Xcode project using Swift Package Manager, navigate to your project settings, click the Package Dependencies tab and then click on the ➕ symbol to open the package search window - you should be able to find `argyle-link-ios` by searching by the URL of this repo.

-## 3. Configure and integrate Link
+### 2. Configure and Start  <a name="configure"></a>
-### 1. Access your Link API Key

 1. Log into your [Console](https://console.argyle.com/api-keys) instance
 2. Navigate to the [API Keys](https://console.argyle.com/api-keys) area under the Developer menu
-3. Copy your Sandbox or Production Link API Key for use in configuration
+3. Copy your Sandbox or Production Link API Key for use in the next step

-### 2. Utilize user tokens
+4. [Initialise the SDK](https://github.com/argyle-systems/argyle-link-ios/blob/32f941d3303745b51b953f79934394d2b38828a5/ArgyleExample/ArgyleExample/ViewController.swift#L23) with your Link API Key and then [present](https://github.com/argyle-systems/argyle-link-ios/blob/32f941d3303745b51b953f79934394d2b38828a5/ArgyleExample/ArgyleExample/ViewController.swift#L42) the SDK UI.

+For a more detailed look at how to integrate Link, please review the  [Example App](https://github.com/argyle-systems/argyle-link-ios/blob/master/ArgyleExample/ArgyleExample/ViewController.swift).

+## User Tokens <a name="usertokens"></a>
 For successful implementation you need to make sure to utilize user tokens correctly.
-Learn how to do it in Argyle [returning user experience guide](https://argyle.com/docs/products/returning-users-experience#suggested-flow-for-user-token-usage) before continuing onto the next step.
+Learn how to do it in Argyle [returning user experience guide](https://argyle.com/docs/products/returning-users-experience) before continuing onto the next step.

-### 3. Integrate Link
-See [Example](https://github.com/argyle-systems/argyle-link-ios/tree/master/ArgyleExample) for sample implementation.